How to Receive Stripe Webhooks Reliably

 - Monitors failures with alerts for repeated errors

-- Handles unknown events gracefully (don't crash on new event types)
+- Handles unknown events gracefully (log, don't crash)

 Adding a Reliability Layer with Hook Mesh